 Tylenol Side Effects

-Tylenol (acetaminophen) is a popular pain reliever and fever reducer found in many prescription and over-the-counter (OTC) medications.
+Tylenol (acetaminophen) is a pain reliever and fever reducer found in many medications.
 It’s generally considered safe when taken as directed.
-But taking large doses of the medication or combining it with alcohol can cause stomach cramps and nausea before the rapid onset of acute liver toxicity and liver failure.
-In rare instances, the drug can cause serious, and sometimes fatal, skin reactions.
+Taking large doses or combining it with alcohol can cause stomach cramps, nausea, acute liver toxicity and liver failure.
+In rare instances, it can cause severe skin and allergic reactions.

 Tylenol, also known by the generic name acetaminophen, is a prescription and over-the-counter (OTC) drug commonly used by adults and children to relieve pain and reduce fever.
 It’s also a common ingredient in prescription painkillers, such as Lortab and Percocet, and many over-the-counter flu and cold remedies.

 When used as directed, acetaminophen is well tolerated by most people and side effects are rare.

 Occasionally, the drug can cause serious side effects, including severe skin reactions and allergic reactions.
 Large doses of Tylenol can initially trigger stomach cramps and nausea before physical conditions quickly deteriorate, leading to liver injury, liver failure and death.

 Use of the drug during pregnancy has also been called into question, but more research is needed.

 Liver damage is the most serious side effect of acetaminophen and it can be fatal.
 Liver damage can occur when a person exceeds the maximum daily dose of 4,000 milligrams — but it’s also been known to occur in some people at even lower doses.